Top Cancer Drug Companies (2026 Update): Leaders by Revenue, Pipeline, and Growth

 Key Insight

-👉 Merck is transitioning from single-drug dominance → diversified oncology platform
+👉 Merck is transitioning from single-drug dominance → diversified oncology platform.

 Keytruda has also impressed in plenty of other cancer types, winning green lights in cancers including head and neck, cervical, lymphoma and more.
 Its indications across nine collective cancer types will all chip in sales that’ll contribute to its forthcoming leap.